-Many contact centers are concerned about this but the evidence is there: working for ‘8 hours straight’ does not guarantee productivity.
+Many contact centers are concerned about this, but the evidence is there: working for ‘8 hours straight’ does not guarantee productivity.

 One bonus of boosting morale by offering your call center agents flexible shifts is increased productivity.
 If your team feels valued, they’re going to put more into their work.
-It also allows employees to work when they feel their most productive, so you get them at the best time — when they want to work.
+It also allows employees to work when they feel they’re most productive, so you get them at the best time — when they want to work.

 Another thing to consider is that your overall agent productivity will increase because you’ll be able to better control the length and timing of their shifts to meet demand.

-4. Contact Centers with flexible scheduling have lower turnover
+4. Contact centers with flexible scheduling have lower turnover

-There are, of course, many other variables that impact this but there is significant evidence that shows call centers with flexible working arrangements have much lower agent turnover.
+There are, of course, many other variables that impact this, but there is significant evidence that shows call centers with flexible working arrangements have much lower agent turnover.

 One logistics firm with contact center staff reports almost no voluntary turnover in the 16 years since they implemented the policy.
 Another study found that over 50% of employees would switch to a job that allows them flexi-time — meaning you’ll get more and better applicants to positions too.

-It makes sense that if your team is happier and morale is high, then you’ll have lower agent turnover too.
+It makes sense that if your team is happier and morale is high, then you’ll have lower agent turnover, too.
 And they don’t even have to be full shifts or days; offering flexible time off in tiny increments — as little as 20 minutes — can be an even more effective way of managing your agents’ time.

 On the flip side, your remote agents may also miss out on certain social aspects of being in the call center, or may feel less connected to the company as a whole if decisions are made while they aren’t there.
 It’s only fair to let everyone have the same flexible working arrangements as everyone else.

-Empower Your Contact Center with Flexi-Time
+Empower Your Contact Center with Flex-Time